yiyingko/Toy-Library/README.md

 # Toy Library

-A full-stack toy borrowing platform built with React, Express, and MySQL.

-This project simulates a community toy library where users can browse available toys and submit borrowing requests through a responsive web application.
+## A full-stack toy lending platform that allows families to browse available toys, submit borrowing requests, and contact the library.
+Administrators can manage toys, review borrowing requests, and monitor activity through a protected dashboard.

+## About The Project

+Toy Library was created to simulate a real-world toy lending service while providing a practical environment to develop and deploy a full-stack application.

+The project focuses on inventory management, borrowing workflows, authentication, image uploads, and deployment to a production environment.

+---

 ## Live Demo